-The Dordogne valley extends over three departments, the Corrèze, the Lot and the Dordogne.
+The Dordogne valley stretches over three departments, the Corrèze, the Lot and the Dordogne.

-The Moulin du Boisset is located at the intersection of these three departments, which allows you to discover a multitude of sites of an unexpected richness.
+The Moulin du Boisset is located at the intersection of these three departments, which allows you to discover a multitude of sites of unsuspected richness.

 - The sites to discover in the Lot department with all the richness of the Dordogne Valley and further on those of the Lot Valley.

-- The sites to be discovered in the neighbouring departments of the Dordogne and Corrèze.
+- The sites to discover in the neighbouring departments of the Dordogne and the Corrèze.

-On the borders of Aquitaine, Limousin and Auvergne, there is the department of Lot, also known as Quercy.
+On the borders of Aquitaine, Limousin and Auvergne, lies the department of Lot, also known as Quercy.